rusty-bits/octool/README.md

 'SPACE' will toggle a boolean value between true/false
 - 'SPACE' will also toggle the Enabled status of kexts, drivers, tools, and amls when they are highlighted in the section list

-'D' will delete the highlighted field or section, there is no code in place yet asking for conformation or for undoing the deletion, also no code yet to add a child or section to the config.plist
+'a' add - if in a resource section, add a blank resource template to the working plist from the Sample.plist
+ - if in some other section, select a type and key name to add to the working plist

+'d' will delete the highlighted field or section after confirmation.
+The deleted data can be replaced by using the 'p' place command

-'G' go - make an OUTPUT/EFI/OC folder from the config.plist
+'G' go (capital G) - make an OUTPUT/EFI/OC folder from the config.plist
  - if `OpenCanopy.efi` is enabled it will copy the OcBinaryData Resources to `OUTPUT/EFI/OC/Resources`
  - if Misc->Security->Vault is set to Basic or Secure, octool will compute the required files and sign the `OpenCore.efi` if needed
- - right now, octool will ignore resources that it doesn't know about unless they are placed in the INPUT folder, it will print out a warning, but it will not make a change to the config.plist to disabled for the unknown resource
+ - right now, octool will ignore resources that it doesn't know about unless they are placed in the INPUT folder, it will print out a warning, but it will not make a change to the config.plist for the unknown resource
  - any file placed in the `INPUT` folder will take priority and will be used for the `OUTPUT/EFI`, even if a more recent version of that resource is available elsewhere.
 This is good for using a specific version of a kext, for example, or for using a specific SSDT or USBMap, but I need to have octool print a message as a reminder when it uses files from INPUT
  - lastly, it will again validate the `OUTPUT/EFI/OC/config.plist` file with ocvalidate

+'p' place - places the last deleted or modified item into the plist

-'p' prints out some resource_list.json data for debugging
+'P' (capital P) prints out some resource_list.json data for debugging

+'r' reset - if a single item is selected, reset its value to the same as the Sample.plist value
+ - if a section is highlighted, reset the whole section to the same as the Sample.plist

-'s' save a copy of the config.plist as test_out.plist (for now)
+'s' save a copy of the config.plist as INPUT/modified_config.plist
+ - modified_ will be added to the begining of the saved file unless you are already working on a file whose name starts with modified_

 'q' quit without saving